alexthiery/otic-reprogramming/docs/_downstream/downstream_intro.md

 4. go to `localhost:8787` in the browser to open RStudio
 5. enter the username `rstudio` and the password `password`
 6. access the desired R script in the `Files` tab in R studio - `./NF-downstream_analysis/bin/<FILE_OF_INTEREST>`

-The required data will be loaded automatically from the repository.

 ---